cristianbanarescu/iOS-Development/SwiftUI/SwiftUI-practice-project/PROJECT_CONTEXT.md

 - Ask me reasoning questions as we go

 Current progress:
+- PulseApp.swift exists
-- Project was created, some code was added and I finished Step 1 from the Roadmap below.
+- I finished Step 1 from the Roadmap below.

 Using all the above & below information about what we're building/improving, please continue from Step 2 from the Roadmap.